Spices can make or break a dish. I often find that I dislike dishes that are under-spiced, but rarely do I encounter an over-spiced dish.

 Sumac can go in so many dishes, but I absolutely love it on a fattoush salad - it gives it an extra kick.
 Here's a great recipe for fattoush with sumac.
 Or just throw a pinch of it on some hummus - yum!

-10. Fenugreek – are produced and used across Asia and North Africa and are most common in Indian dishes.
+Fenugreek is produced and used across Asia and North Africa and are most common in Indian dishes.
 Fenugreek is commonly used for stomach issues and has been used in a variety of medicines.

 My recommendation for using fenugreek seeds is definitely my recipe for red lentil dal (super yum and makes enough to feed several people - half it if you're one or two people and not planning to freeze any!)